nw4466tu/osticket-Prerequisites/README.md

 <h2>Installation Steps</h2>

 <p>
 Utilizing the Azure Portal, you can initiate the process bt creating a Windows 10 Virtual Machine equipped with 4 vCPUs.
 During the Virtual Machine creation, it's important to establish a new resource group named as "osTicket-RG" for organizational purposes.
+Furthermore, designate the virtual machine with the name "VM-osTicket" to maintain clarity and organization within your Azure resources.
+Upon
 </p>
 <br />